 - Use a humidifier while you sleep.
 Be sure to change the water and clean the humidifier often.
 Follow the manufacturer’s instructions.

 - Fatigue may make your shortness of breath worse.
-Follow the suggestions in the “Fatigue” section to help minimize your fatigue.
+Follow the suggestions in the “Fatigue” section to help lessen your fatigue.

-- Use cough medication as directed by your doctor.
+- Use cough medicine as directed by your doctor.

 Skin and hair reactions

-Most people getting SBRT don’t have any skin changes during treatment.
-You may notice skin changes 4 to 6 weeks after you finish treatment.
+Most people getting SBRT don’t have any skin changes during their radiation therapy.
+You may notice skin changes 4 to 6 weeks after you finish radiation therapy.

-Your skin may become pink or tanned on the front or back of your chest in the area being treated.
+Your skin may become pink or tanned on the front or back of your chest in the treatment area.
 Your nurse will teach you how to care for your skin during your treatment.

-You may lose some or all of the hair in the area being treated.
-Your hair will usually grow back 3 to 6 months after your treatment is completed.
+You may lose some or all of the hair in the treatment area.
+Hair most often grows back 3 to 6 months after you finish radiation therapy.

-Below are guidelines to help you care for your skin during treatment.
-Follow these guidelines until your skin gets better.
-These guidelines refer only to the skin in the area being treated with radiation.
+These guidelines can help you care for your skin during your radiation therapy.
+Follow them until your skin gets better.
+These guidelines are only for your skin in the radiation treatment area.
+You can care for the rest of your skin as usual.

 Keep your skin clean

-- When washing, be gentle with your skin in the area being treated.
-Don’t use a washcloth, scrubbing cloth, or brush.
+- Be gentle with your skin when you wash it.
+Do not use a washcloth, loofah, or brush.

-- The tattoo marks you received before your treatment are permanent and won’t wash off.
-You may get other markings during treatment, such as an outline of your treatment area with a purple felt-tipped marker.
-You can remove these markings with mineral oil when your radiation therapists say it’s okay.
+- Your radiation therapists may outline your treatment area with a purple felt-tipped marker.
+You can remove these markings with mineral oil when your radiation therapists say it’s OK.

-- Don’t use alcohol or alcohol pads on your skin in the area being treated.
+- Do not use alcohol or alcohol pads on your skin.

 You nurse may suggest that you start using a moisturizer on the first day of your treatment.
 If you aren’t likely to develop a skin reaction, you don’t need to use a moisturizer unless your skin becomes dry or itchy.
 You can use any over-the-counter (not prescription) moisturizer as long as it’s fragrance-free and doesn’t contain lanolin.

 Your nurse may also recommend using other products.
-Don’t use more than 1 product at a time unless your nurse tells you to use more.
+Do not use more than 1 product at a time unless your nurse tells you to use more.

 If you’re using a moisturizer, apply it 2 times a day.

-- Wear loose-fitting cotton clothing in the area being treated.
-Don’t wear tight clothing that will rub against your skin.
+- Wear loose-fitting cotton clothing.
+Do not wear tight clothing that will rub against your skin.

-- Use only the moisturizers, creams, or lotions that your doctor or nurse recommends.
+- Only use the moisturizers, creams, or lotions your radiation oncologist or nurse suggests.

-- Don’t use deodorant if your skin is open, cracked, or irritated.
-You can use deodorant on intact skin in the area being treated.
+- Do not use deodorant if your skin is broken, cracked, or irritated.
+You can use deodorant on intact (not broken) skin.
 Stop using it if your skin becomes irritated.

-- Don’t shave in the area that’s being treated.
-If you must shave, use only an electric razor.
+- Avoid shaving your skin.
+If you must shave, use an electric razor.
 Stop if your skin becomes irritated.

-- Don’t let your treated skin come into contact with extreme hot or cold temperatures.
-This includes hot tubs, water bottles, heating pads, and ice packs.
+- Do not expose your skin to very hot or cold temperatures.
+For example, do not use hot tubs, hot or cold water bottles, heating pads, or ice packs.

 Fatigue

-There are a lot of reasons why you may develop fatigue during treatment, including:
+There are lots of reasons why you may develop fatigue, including:

-- Not having enough restful sleep at night.
+- Not getting enough restful sleep at night.

 - Having pain or other symptoms.